LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

-Injection flaws, such as SQL, OS, and LDAP injection occur when untrusted data is sent to an interpreter as part of a command or query.
+Injection occurs when untrusted data is sent to an interpreter as part of a command or query.
 The attacker’s hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.

 +++